0xSero/partisia-docs/docs/programmers_guide.md

 - Bob calls Alice in transaction 3: Alice finally got the necessary information to perform her own computation...

-To accommodate this model, the SDK requires each `action` annotated function to return a (possibly empty) `Vec` of `EventGroup`s, which represents the "Call X for me" information.
+To accommodate this model, the compiler requires each `action` annotated function to return a (possibly empty) `Vec` of `EventGroup`s, which represents the "Call X for me" information.

 Each `EventGroup` consists of one or more interactions (representing "Call